Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Contamination from a small boot tear.

-If you see heat signs on a stock axle in a big-tire, lifted setup, it’s time to talk HD or chromoly axles and possibly bring angles back down.
+If you see heat signs on a stock axle in a big tire, lifted setup, it is time to consider HD or chromoly axles and possibly bring angles back down.

-Do I need heavy-duty axles for 30" tires?
+Do I need heavy duty axles for 30 inch tires

 If you trail ride moderately and keep the machine close to stock height, you may be fine on OEM with good maintenance.
-If you ride hard in mud/rocks or add a lift, HD axles are strongly recommended.
+If you ride hard in mud or rocks or add a lift, HD axles are strongly recommended.

-A good quality moly EP CV grease is standard.
-The biggest thing is keeping water and dirt out—replace torn boots immediately and clean out any contaminated joints.
+A quality moly EP CV grease is standard.
+The most important thing is keeping water and dirt out.
+Replace torn boots immediately and clean any contaminated joints.

-Many CVs can be serviced with new Teryx CV boots, clamps, and fresh grease as long as the joint surfaces aren’t pitted or chipped.
+Many CVs can be serviced with new Teryx CV boots, clamps, and fresh grease if the joint surfaces are not pitted or chipped.
 If you feel deep notches when you articulate the joint, replacement is safer.

 Portals add leverage across the entire driveline.
-Strongly recommended to run heavy-duty or chromoly Kawasaki Teryx axles with portals and big tires.
+Heavy duty or chromoly Kawasaki Teryx axles are strongly recommended with portals and big tires.

 • Keep lift and CV angles modest.